 So.
 The tiny house on the tiny hill in the tiny town (of Pearl River formerly Muddy Creek Town of Friendly People Town of Orangetown) is where I first moved when I came to America on January 21st, 2017.

-The tiny house is occupied by Tracey & her fiancé Chris, Tracey’s two kids Dance & Hockey (to maintain the privacy of the underage I am substituting their names for their main hobbies), and the family’s two dogs Big-Eyed Horse and Needy Petulance (the dogs are also underage, so…).
+The tiny house is occupied by Tracey, her two kids Dance & Hockey (to maintain the privacy of the underage I am substituting their names for their main hobbies), and the family’s two dogs Big-Eyed Horse and Needy Petulance (the dogs are also underage, so…).
 And, for three months earlier this year, the house was also occupied by me.

-How do five people, one normal-sized dog and one walrus-sized dog fit into a diminutive space?
+How do four people, one normal-sized dog and one walrus-sized dog fit into a diminutive space?
 Tessellation, mostly.
 Oh, and by me living in the basement.

 Yes, I got to serve neckbeard internet troll fantasy realness by being a man in his thirties living in the basement of a family home.